CartoDB/academy/_app/_guides/heatmaps.md

 If you want the temporal data to appear animated, there is a separate _Aggregation_ style for animation and you can select different options for rendering the animation.

-1. From the map layer STYLE options, select _ANIMATED_ as the _Aggregation_ style
+- Select _ANIMATED_ as the _Aggregation_ style for the selected map layer

 	The _Style_ options refresh, displaying the animation options.
 By default, the animation type appears by _Points_.